pgailinas/videoqa-representation-comparison/docs/01_Run_Qwen2VL_Baseline.md

 ## Purpose

 This notebook performs development-subset baseline Video Question Answering (VideoQA) experiments for the NExT-QA benchmark dataset using the Qwen2-VL-7B multimodal foundation model.
-The notebook generates standardized baseline prediction, validation, and summary artifacts that establish the reference against which the CLIP-based and self-supervised autoencoder representation pipelines are compared.
+The notebook generates standardized prediction, validation, and summary artifacts that establish the baseline reference for comparison with the project's representation-based VideoQA methods.

-Development-subset experiments enable rapid iteration and parameter optimization while minimizing computational cost.
-The validated inference configuration serves as the baseline for comparison with the representation-based VideoQA pipelines before full-dataset experimentation.
+Development-subset experiments enable rapid experimentation, workflow validation, and parameter tuning while minimizing computational cost.
+The validated baseline configuration provides the reference against which the CLIP representation method and the self-supervised autoencoder representation method are evaluated using the common evaluation framework implemented in Notebook 08.

 ## Inputs